software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Let's add the following labels by clicking the "New label" button:

-- "user story" label indicates that the issue is a user story
+- "user story" label indicates that the issue is a _user story_
-- "task" label indicates that the issue is a task
+- "task" label indicates that the issue is a _task_

 Then, let's create a label _for each user story_ so that we can better organize the tasks.
-Create a label with a _short description_ (_not_ the full user story description) of each user story, for example "add recommendation" and "list recommendations".
+Create a label with a _short description_ (_not_ the full user story description) for each user story.
+For example "add recommendation" and "list recommendations" for the first two user stories.

 {: .important-title }